jasonh119/TransactionTracker/README.md

 - local model option for security - e.g. lama2, llama3 to
 - other commercial models for more tokens output in particularly
 - Move external transfers and paynow mappings to secondary secrets file (.env or second yaml file)
+- teach model to classify income like salary and interest different to inbound transfer from another persona account which is different again to inbound transfer from someone else

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.